alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/CycleControl-v1.md

         the usage of parameters and options that are really peculiar to the device type
-      when the device is in **Idle** state the controller can suggest or recommend that the user select the cycle (e.g. a dedicated message on a remote App) acting locally or remotely
+      when the device is in **Idle** state the controller can suggest or recommend the user to select the cycle (e.g. a dedicated message on a remote App) acting locally or remotely

   * transitions from **Working** state